wmarcinkInt/GramineTest/Documentation/quickstart.rst

 Other sample applications
 -------------------------

-We prepared and tested several applications to demonstrate Gramine usability.
-These applications can be found in the :file:`CI-Examples` directory in the repository, each containing a short README with instructions how to test it.
-We recommend starting with a simpler, thoroughly documented example of Redis, to understand manifest options and features of Gramine.
+Several applications that demonstrate Gramine usability are avaliable in the :file:`CI-Examples` directory in the repository.
+Each application contains a short README file with instructions how to test it.
+We recommend starting with a simpler, thoroughly documented example of Redis in order to understand manifest options and Gramine features.

-Additional sample configurations for applications enabled in Gramine can be found in a separate repository https://github.com/gramineproject/examples.
+Additional sample configurations for applications enabled in Gramine are available in a separate repository https://github.com/gramineproject/examples.

-Please note that these sample applications are tested on Ubuntu 18.04 and 20.04.
+Note that these sample applications are tested on Ubuntu 18.04 and 20.04.
-Most of these applications are also known to run correctly on Fedora/RHEL/CentOS, but with caveats.
+Most of these applications run correctly on Fedora/RHEL/CentOS, but with caveats.
 One caveat is that Makefiles should be invoked with ``ARCH_LIBDIR=/lib64 make``.
 Another caveat is that applications that rely on specific versions/builds of Glibc may break (our GCC example is